Upgrade to UCP 3.1Estimated reading time: 3 minutes

 Plan the upgrade

-As part of the upgrade process, you’ll upgrade the Docker EE Engine installed on each node of the cluster to version 17.06.2-ee-8.
+As part of the upgrade process, you’ll upgrade the Docker EE Engine installed on each node of the cluster to version 17.06.2-ee-8 or higher.
 You should plan for the upgrade to take place outside of business hours, to ensure there’s minimal impact to your users.

 Also, don’t make changes to UCP configurations while you’re upgrading it.
 This can lead to misconfigurations that are difficult to troubleshoot.

 Ensure that your cluster nodes meet the minimum requirements for memory and disk space.
-In particular, manager nodes must have at least 4GB of memory.
+In particular, manager nodes must have at least 8GB of memory.
 Learn about UCP system requirements.

 Back up your cluster